Rhetorical device: Aporia

 When the rhetorical question posed is answered, this is also an instance of hypophora.

 Diasyrmus

 Rejecting an argument through ridiculous comparison.

 Derision

-This involves setting up an opposing position to ridicule without offering a counterargument, such as:
+This involves setting up an opposing position to ridicule without offering a counterargument.

 Enthymeme

 Syllogism which omits either one of the premises or the conclusion.
 The omitted part must be clearly understood by the reader.
 Sometimes this depends on contextual knowledge.